BROKEN GARAGE DOOR SPRINGS

 A Loud Band Was Heard in the Garage

-A very large amount of tension and energy is let go when a garage door spring breaks.
-In most cases, garage doors use torsion springs.
-These torsion springs are located above the opening of the overhead door and have a steel rod running though their core.
-When these springs break, they unwind in a fraction of a second, creating a loud banging noise as the coil spins on the shaft and releases its energy.
-Customers say it can be very startling.
+A very large amount of force is released when a garage door spring breaks.
+A large portion of garage doors use torsion springs.
+These torsion springs are located above the opening of the overhead door and have a steel tube running though the core of the springs and bearings plats.
+When these springs break, they unwind in a fraction of a second, creating a loud banging noise as the coil spins on the shaft and releases its force.
+Customers often say it can be very startling when a spring breaks randomly.

 Many people hear a loud noise from the garage, and think someone is trying the break in.
-They check out the house and notice nothing until they try to use the garage door again
+They check out the house and notice nothing it out of place, until they try to use the garage door again generally creating an emergency call.

 Big Gap in Your Torsion Spring